thatfloflo/anteml/readme.md

 **AnTeML** (pronounced /ˈænˌtiː ˈɛm ˌɛl/, like "anti-ML") is a stack-based HTML-like mini-language for encoding text with ANSI X3.64 Control Sequences.

+## **Note:**

+AnTeML is currently just a toy package/idea I'm playing around with, and not really suitable for any serious use.
+Maybe, with a bit of work and a nicer interface layered on top of it, this could be something more, but I'm spending very little time on it and that only *very* occassionally.
+Contributions and ideas are of course welcome, even so.

 ## Why AnTeML?
 The primary purpose of AnTeML is to provide a more intuitive and easy to use interface to ANSI terminal controls for developers of command-line interfaces (CLIs).